Skip to yearly menu bar Skip to main content

 Abstract:

-We demonstrate that LLMs may learn indicators of document usefulness and modulate their updates accordingly.
-We introduce random strings (“tags”) as indicators of usefulness in a synthetic fine-tuning dataset.
+We demonstrate that large language models (LLMs) may learn indicators of document usefulness and modulate their updates accordingly.
+We introduce random strings ("tags") as indicators of usefulness in a synthetic fine-tuning dataset.
 Fine-tuning on this dataset leads to implicit meta-learning (IML): in further fine-tuning, the model updates to make more use of text that is tagged as useful.
-We perform a thorough empirical investigation of this phenomenon, finding (among other things) that: (i) it occurs in both pretrained and unpretrained LLMs, as well as on a vision task; (ii) the effect of IML is small but significant; (iii) larger models and smaller batch sizes tend to give more IML.
-We explain and demonstrate how this IML effect may be attributed to the recently uncovered implicit gradient alignment effect of stochastic gradient descent-based optimizers.
+We perform a thorough empirical investigation of this phenomenon, finding (among other things) that (i) it occurs in both pretrained LLMs and those trained from scratch, as well as on a vision task, and (ii) larger models and smaller batch sizes tend to give more IML.
 We also use probing to examine how IML changes the way models store knowledge in their parameters.
-Finally, we reflect on what our results might imply about capabilities, risks, and controllability of future AI systems.
+Finally, we reflect on what our results might imply about the capabilities, risks, and controllability of future AI systems.

 Live content is unavailable.
 Log in and register to view live content